For ease of project deployment,

 sasjs compile step is also executed.
 The alias to run both compile and build steps is

-sasjs deploy command to create all the necessary folders, jobs & services (and streamed web apps) in the folder specified in the
+SASVIYA serverType to create all the necessary folders, jobs, services & tests (and streamed web apps) in the target

-The SAS file can be executed directly in SAS 9 or SAS Viya to create all the services programmatically.
-This is useful for Viya developers who are not able to obtain a client / secret.
+The generated SAS program can be executed directly in SAS 9 or SAS Viya to create all the jobs/services/tests programmatically.
+This is especially useful for Viya developers who are unable to obtain a client / secret.
 For SAS 9 it is the primary deployment method.

 SAS 9 Build Script¶